Life with My Sister Madonna: Critical response

 Life with My Sister Madonna received mostly negative reviews from book critics.
-Barbara Ellen from The Observer called it Ciccone's "missed opportunity" at writing a "misery memoir", feeling a better title for the book would have been Sissie Dearest.
+Barbara Ellen from The Observer called it Ciccone's "missed opportunity" at writing a "misery memoir", feeling a better title for the book would have been "Sissie Dearest".
 She believed that Ciccone could have gone all the way in writing about details that no one knew, but instead chose to reflect unsuccessfully on his relationship with Madonna.
 Ellen ended the review saying that she felt the book was "an overlong, unintentionally hilarious essay on one brother's obsessive envy and resentment of his flawed but talented famous sister".
-John Grace from The Guardian parodied Ciccone and Leigh's writing style, suggesting Ciccone said he had "no sense of self and even less insight, that's totally beyond me.
+John Crace from The Guardian parodied Ciccone and Leigh's writing style, suggesting Ciccone said he had "no sense of self and even less insight, that's totally beyond me.
 So I've settled for bitching about that mediocre diva whom I adore really".
 Writing for The Daily Telegraph, John Preston noted that the failure of the book was Ciccone's inability to move past his obsession with Madonna, which resulted in the writing being insincere.
 Preston added: "Is it all true?
 It sounds plausible enough—all apart from one thunderous piece of self-delusion.
 'Any bitterness I had once felt for my sister has long since evaporated,' [Ciccone] writes in conclusion.
 I don't think so.
 Percolated maybe, fermented certainly, but evaporated – never."
 A similar review was written by Lee Randall from The Scotsman who added that "while this book is nothing if not self-serving, Ciccone does stop and examine his own ignoble behaviour and motives."